Federico-Alessi/web_app/README.md

 Plant is another basic component used to display a given plant object.
 It also features an exit button for the parent component to handle.

+## ManagePlants
+ManagePlants allows admins to edit or delete plants.

+For plant editing it conditionally displays the EditPlants component, while for plant deletion it uses `handleRemovePlant(e)`, which verifies the user, calls the `removePlant()` API function and reloads the fethed plants.

 ## CreateAccount
 An apparently simple component that takes input from a form, validates it, creates a new user object to use as the parameter for `userSignUp()`; if the account is successfully created, the LogIn dispatch occurs.